Category Archives: English Version

 Michael Do

-There are truths that we do not want to reveal because they might hurt the feelings of some of our friends.
-The Vietnam War ended almost half a century ago but there have still been a lot of misunderstandings among our American friends, particularly the Vietnam Veterans.
-Our ARVN (Army of the Republic of Vietnam) soldiers had sacrificed during the war and still suffered the offense on social media, mostly due to the misinformation and the superiority complex of some racist American veterans.
+There are truths that we sometimes hesitate to reveal because they might hurt the feelings of some of our friends.
+The Vietnam War ended almost half a century ago, but there have still been a lot of misunderstandings among our American friends, particularly the Vietnam Veterans.
+Our ARVN (Army of the Republic of Vietnam) soldiers had sacrificed during the war, and still, they suffered the offense on social media, mostly due to the misinformation and the superiority complex of some racist American veterans.

 We don’t know how much the American soldiers were taught about Vietnam’s culture and history before they were sent to Vietnam.
-We guess they only learned some basic things just enough to contact the people they rarely met.
-That’s why, for the past 50 years, there were too many misunderstandings among the American public, media, and even among many soldiers who fought in the Vietnam War.
+We guess they only learned some basic things, just enough to contact the people they rarely met.
+That’s why, for the past 50 years, there have been too many misunderstandings among the American public, media, and even among many soldiers who fought in the Vietnam War.

 Continue reading Vietnam War, Lots of Misunderstandings from the American Perspective